Hello, and thank you for stopping by.

 I travelled though many ancient landscapes before I became an artist.

 Before following my creative path, I worked as an archaeological scientist.
 I hold a D.Phil from the University of Oxford, and spent years studying the physical traces of past lives.
-Though I left research in 2007 to pursue art, those years instilled a lasting respect for ancient landscapes—and a quiet reverence for how they continue to shape our lives and our sense of belonging.
+Though I left research in 2007 to pursue art, those years instilled a lasting respect and love for ancient landscapes—and a quiet reverence for how they continue to shape our lives and our sense of belonging.